airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 ## Manage replication settings

-To configure the sync schedule or how your connection handles non-breaking schema changes, you may need to modify the replication settings of your connection.
+To configure the sync schedule or how your connection responds to non-breaking schema changes, you may need to modify the replication settings for your connection.

-To modify the replication settings in your connection:
+To modify the replication settings for your connection:
 1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click **Connections** and then click the connection you want to configure.

 2. Click the **Replication** tab.